Association for the Study of Literature and Environment, UK and Ireland, Biennial Conference 2022

 Plenary Roundtable Speakers:

-Northumbria University is delighted to host the 2022 Biennial Conference of the Association for the Study of Literature and Environment, UK and Ireland.
-Please visit this page regularly for the latest updates about registration, the conference programme, dinners, events, and excursions.
+Northumbria University was delighted to host the 2022 Biennial Conference of the Association for the Study of Literature and Environment, UK and Ireland.
+The conference went ahead successfully, and this page remains as an archive of the event.

 The purpose of ASLE-UKI is to encourage scholarship, criticism, and appreciation of environmental literature and of the relationship between literature and environment, through activities and publications based in the UK and Ireland.
 For the 2022 conference, we are guided by Edmund Burke’s observation that society is ‘a partnership not only between those who are living, but between those who are living, those who are dead, and those who are to be born’.
 Nowhere is this truer than in our relationship with the environment, which is shaped by decisions made by countless generations of hunters, gatherers, farmers, gardeners, builders, miners, and engineers, and where every choice we make today may have profound environmental implications for countless future generations.
 Conference delegate will be exploring a wide range of topics, including: